-House parents and other invested adults are encouraged to take part in parent meetings, progress conferences, and openhouse events, and to attend extra-curricular school activities.
-They are also members of the School Site Council, LCAP and other focus groups.
-The school has jointly developed with house parents a written parental involvement policy.
+Our Student and Family Engagement (SAFE) team provides regular workshops related to student attendance, legal issues faced by students, parenting, and informational parent meetings.
+SAFE also connects families with community-based organizations to increase access to medical/dental treatment, housing, mental health, food pantries, transportation, childcare and legal support to enhance the overall health and well-being of our students and families.
+Parents are strongly encouraged to participate as members of the School Site Council, English Learners' Advisory Committee, Local Control and Accountability Plan and other focus groups.
+The school has jointly developed with parents a written parental involvement policy.
 This involvement policy specifies:

-Policy involvement for parents
+- Policy involvement for parents

-Joint accountability for student attendance
+- Joint accountability for student attendance

-Shared responsibilities for high-student academic achievement
+- Shared responsibilities for high student academic achievement

-Building capacity for involvement
+- Building capacity for involvement

-Accessibility
+- Accessibility

-Parent workshops and participation in committee work have been facilitated via online platforms, with in-person meetings available, to ensure continuity of communication on educational resources and student progress, support available to families, and school/district planning.
+Parent workshops and participation in committee work has been facilitated via online platforms, with in person meetings available, to ensure continuity of communication on educational resources and student progress, support available to families, and school/district planning.

-Volunteer and engagement information: Stephanie Johnston-Austin stephj@sdcoe.net or 619-990-4853
+Parent volunteer and engagement information: Stephanie Johnston-Austin stephj@sdcoe.net or 619-990-4853